kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 3. Highest submission accepted implies, highest pay yet.
 AlhamduliAllah.

 ### 🔭 <b>3 Fails & Lessons Learned</b>
-1. **Failure:** Food plan.<br />
+1. **Failure:** Second week running now; Food plan.<br />
 **Lesson:** My appetite has grown enough for me to down large meals and not fill so stuffed that my guilty conscience will call me out.
-I can't help but take that as an indication of the intensity of my weekly workouts and my metabolism's newfound ability to burn through the meals.
-Though that might just be me rationalizing my failure.
+I find myself taking that as an indication of the intensity of my weekly workouts and my metabolism's newfound ability to burn through the meals.
+Though that might just be; me rationalizing my failure.
-2. **Failure:** Midnight Bedtime.<br />
+2. **Failure:** Second week running; Midnight Bedtime.<br />
-**Lesson:** I have seen myself awake and, although sometimes practicing the piano, passed midnight, which isn't what I said I should be doing.
+**Lesson:** Straight up; I'm not sleepy come midnight.
+Why might that be?
+My waking an hour after my morning alarms is a good place to start.
+I need to hijeck my tiredness levels by ensuring I start the day earlier and therefore make it longer.
-3. **Failure:** No Snooze.<br />
+3. **Failure:** Well, this is interesting, 2nd week running: No Snooze.<br />
 **Lesson:** I have a 3 step wake up system consisting of a couple alarms, one hour apart, and a single 25 minutes snooze during which I supposedly engage in dream Analysis.

 ### 🌟 <b>Highlights of the Week</b>